usarscotus/legal-directory/frap/rule_25.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) Nonelectronic Filing.

-(i) In General.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) In General.
 For a paper not filed electronically, filing may be accomplished by mail addressed to the clerk, but filing is not timely unless the clerk receives the papers within the time fixed for filing.

-&nbsp;&nbsp;(ii) A Brief or Appendix.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) A Brief or Appendix.
 A brief or appendix not filed electronically is timely filed, however, if on or before the last day for filing, it is:

 mailed to the clerk by first-class mail, or other class of mail that is at least as expeditious, postage prepaid; or